alexandermendes/stack-builder/README.md

 my Computing and IT degree with a focus on Java and was keen to find a place to apply these skills.
 The second application mentioned above, not built be me, was the only one provided by the library's IT department and it was frankly insufficient.
-While the system did generate the stacks automatically, this was based on the assumption that the metadata collected about each item was correct, which it often wasn't.
+While the system did attempt to generate the stacks automatically, this was based on the assumption that the metadata collected about each item was correct, which it often wasn't.
 This meant that the items in each stack would have to be changed, a process that could only be completed while in an internet-connected office.
-This essentially meant we were left with a pen and paper solution, where staff would have to print out stack lists, go and find those items, realise they didn't fit, attempt to locate alternatives (referring to another paper list) then write down the barcode numbers and return to the office to manually key them in.
+This essentially meant we were left with a pen and paper solution, where staff would have to print out stack lists, physically locate those items, realise they don't fit, attempt to locate alternatives (referring to another paper list), then write down the barcode numbers and return to the office to manually key them in.
 In such a large building this was a ridiculous solution.

 This isn't necessarily a criticism of the individual staff members that developed this solution.
 Rather, the library's IT departments are grosly